 These books were actually recommended by two of my interviewees: Frank Genheimer, managing director with New Insurance Business (NIB), and Dorota Zimnoch, Insurtech and Fintech Influencer.
 Written by famed historian Yuval Noah Harari, both books have been international bestsellers, and together they present two compelling sides of our species’ timeline.
 Sapiens reaches into humanity’s evolutionary past and traces its legacy forward – whereas Homo Deus turns its attention towards our future and beautifully illustrates the struggle to reconcile our strength as a species with our own mortality.
 From Dorota: “The first book talks about human history, busting many myths and explaining why people act today the way they do.
 And the second book focuses on impact of computer science, ethics, biology on future and where humankind is heading.
 Both are truly fascinating!”

-A #1 New York Times Bestseller, this book comes recommended by Chris Cheatham, CEO of RiskGenius.
+A #1 New York Times Bestseller and third on the list of books leaders read, comes Zero to One, recommended by Chris Cheatham, CEO of RiskGenius.
 Entrepreneur and investor Peter Thiel presents to us an optimistic argument for new technological creation and innovation, based on the foundation we are in – in his logic – a technological stagnation, despite what it may seem.
 “This is the best book on tech,” Cheatham says, “and so many entrepreneurs don’t understand the key concept: Your tech [had] better be ten times better if you want to win.”